nicobou/satie/INSTALL-SATIE.md

 #### Installing sc3-plugins

-Like SuperCollider, sc3-plugins 3.10 isn't currently packaged for linux.
+Like SuperCollider, sc3-plugins 3.10 isn't currently packaged for Linux.
 You will need to clone the sc3-plugins Github repository and fetch the project's submodules.

 Assuming you want to clone the repository into a folder called `~/src`, run the following commands: